A collection of vintage toys including teddy bears, an abacus, wooden blocks, toy soldiers, and a baseball

 When you need to clear out a home in Northern Virginia, Maryland or Washington DC that is filled with a lifetime of memories, contact 123JUNK.

-living room with a lit fireplace
+Modern living room with sofas, coffee table, and stone fireplace

 Designer Secrets for Home Staging